 A share house is where two or more tenants rent a single property.
 There are two types of share house leases: sub-letting and co-tenant.

 In this arrangement, two or more tenants rent the property with all names appearing on the lease and condition report.
 Only one bond can be paid for the property.
 Each tenant should note their contribution to the bond (see Paying a bond ).

 If a tenant leaves a share house, they should contact the owner to make sure their name is removed from the lease (see Transferring the bond ).

 The ingoing tenant is then jointly responsible for the property with the other tenants, to return it the condition it was at the beginning of the tenancy.

-In a sub-letting arrangement, one tenant (called the head-tenant) rents the property and then rents (sub-lets) it to the other tenant (called the sub-tenant).
+One tenant (called the head-tenant) rents the property.
+The head-tenant then rents (or sub-lets) the property to the other tenants (called the sub-tenants).

 - must live at the property (unless they are the employer of the sub-tenant)